quynhneo/DETM/README.md

 In `main.py`:

   We try to match the settings from Dieng's paper (https://arxiv.org/abs/1907.05545), fix run time errors, add comments.
+  We also added a warning when the vocabulary is not prefitted enough (this is important).

 In `scripts/data_undebates`:

   We modify so that it can process the meta data json file contains arxiv abstracts, with the option to select a category (default category: high energy physics phenomenonlogy `hep-ph`).

+In `plot_word_evolution.py`:

+  We refactorized the code to make it clearer.
+This script is not plug and play, many lines must be hard-coded.

 New file: `requirements.txt`.